billyfw/ha-frame-art-manager/docs/SYNC_DETAIL_TAB.md

 - Prevents the repository from remaining in a conflicted state
 - Captures discarded local changes for user-facing notifications

+### 3. **Sync History with Conflict Highlights** ✅
+- Reintroduces `/api/sync/logs` to expose recent sync activity
+- Each entry captures status (`success`, `warning`, `failure`), message, branch, HEAD commit, and conflict metadata
+- Conflict overrides surface as orange “warning” cards with discarded local change bullet lists
+- History is stored locally in `app/sync_logs.json` (ignored by Git) with a rolling limit of 200 entries

-### 3. **Automatic Change Summaries** ✅
+### 4. **Automatic Change Summaries** ✅
 - When conflicts occur, the backend records which local changes were discarded during the sync attempt
-- Summaries surface in the UI as real-time alerts so users know what was lost
+- Summaries surface immediately via alert **and** persist in the sync history to build an audit trail
-- Data is returned in the sync API response and not persisted to disk; users can rely on Git history for longer-term audits
+- Conflict entries include affected files and the commit that replaced local work

 ## File Changes